Understanding Your Home Energy Bill

 However, it’s important to remember that the price cap does not affect fixed price deals.
 This means that many suppliers have set fixed price deals well above the current price cap to make up for a shortfall from standard variable deals.

 Historically, standard variable tariffs have been some of the most expensive home energy tariffs on the market.
 Yet as the price doesn’t affect fixed price deals, energy suppliers are increasing these tariff prices significantly.

 If your fixed price deal is about to expire, you will likely have noticed a large increase in your renewal prices.
-This can mean that fixing your energy prices to 2023 is the wrong choice.
-The best prices available may well be on variable tariffs as the current price cap is below cost.
+In certain situations it means that fixing your energy prices to 2023 is the wrong choice.
+However, it may be beneficial to fix your energy prices now to avoid future price cap increases.

 With the cost of energy continuing to increase, energy suppliers are aiming to protect themselves by setting high rates on new fixed price tariffs.
 Agreeing to a new fixed energy tariff now could leave you paying more than you need to for your home energy.

 Many people simply prefer the stability and peace of mind provided by a fixed rate tariff.
 Even though it may leave you paying over the odds currently, knowing your unit rate for gas and electricity will remain steady can be important.

 It’s advised to compare your estimated bills on your new fixed rate against the expected price cap tariff increases.
 The Energy Price Cap is expected to increase to around £2,800 for an average household in October.
 If your new fixed rate tariff is around 40-45% more expensive than your current deal, you may fall under the expected price cap increase.